geoioannou/NBSBS-R/README.md

 ## Training

 First, you have to prepare the folders with the datasets and their transformed versions.
-The structure of the folders should be like that:
+An example of the structure of the folders should be like that (for adasyn):

 ```
 ├───adasyn